mekline/SubDrop---Data-and-Analysis/README.md

 - SubDrop.R: An R script that generates uses SubDrop_reconciled.csv to produce all stats and figs reported in the paper.
 Will be deprecated by....

-- subdrop.Rmd: An attempt to solve reproducibility with a dockerized RMarkdown pipeline!
-This will also make a pretty doc (?) for people who prefer not to read R scripts with their eyes.
+- subdrop.Rmd: An RMarkdown pipeline!
+This will produce a pretty doc (?) for people who prefer not to read R scripts with their eyes.

 - subdrop.html: Pretty reproducible output